cwcrypto/arwen-eth-contracts/README.md

 ### Solc with vscode-solidity

-The version of the compiler used by the vscode extension is currently overriden to be `0.4.25` by also including the solc npm module at that version.
+The version of the compiler used by the vscode extension is currently overriden to be `0.5.9` by including the solc npm module at that version.
 See [here](https://github.com/juanfranblanco/vscode-solidity#using-a-different-version-of-the-solidity-compiler) for more details.

-### Version

-The current version of solidity we are using is `0.5.9`.
-Note this is the latest major version `0.5` of solidty with additional safety features that also introduced some [breaking changes](https://solidity.readthedocs.io/en/develop/050-breaking-changes.html) compared to `0.4`.

 ## NPM scripts